 List Your Skills and Interests

 Your school choice may be based partly on the career you select.
 An inventory of your interests and skills is the first step toward making a career decision.
 Make a list of things you enjoy doing and do well.
 If you have any skills you have gained from work, extracurricular activities, or volunteer work, list those as well.
 Once you’ve completed your inventory, see if you can identify a common thread.
 You may wish to take a Personality Assessment test at a Get2College Center.
-We will give you the Myers-Briggs Type Indicator® personality assessment to look at different aspects of your personality.
+We will give you a personality assessment to look at different aspects of your personality.
 You will also take an aptitude assessment to measure your verbal, numerical and general learning ability.
 We’ll combine these two assessments with your interests and work values to explore possible careers.
-Request an appointment by calling 601.321.5533 or use our contact form.

 Look Into Prospective Careers

 After you’ve determined your interests, you are ready to research different careers.
-Click here for a listing of links to helpful career sites.
+Check out our listing of links to helpful career sites.
 Also consider using an Internet search tool to discover other sites.
-Resources are available at your public library, through your high school guidance counselor or at the Get2College Center.
+Resources are available at your public library, through your high school guidance counselor or at the Get2College Centers.

 Do Some Personal Research